-Our entire activity since inception through June 30, 2019 related to our formation and the preparation for the Initial Public Offering.
+Our entire activity since inception through June 30, 2020 related to our formation, the preparation for the Initial Public Offering, and since the closing of the Initial Public Offering, the search for a prospective initial Business Combination.
+We have neither engaged in any operations nor generated any revenues to date.
+We will not generate any operating revenues until after completion of our initial Business Combination.
+We will generate non-operating income in the form of interest income on cash and cash equivalents.
 We expect to incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses.